BrendenHorne/WordCountProgram/README.md

 # WordCountProgram

 ## Overview
+This is a multithreaded word count program.
+It sends data between two pipes and displays the word count of the inputted text.

 ## Installation Requirements
 For this project you will need to download a recent version of .NET SDK.\